Ethmoid bulla

-The ethmoid bulla (or ethmoidal bulla) is an elevation on the lateral wall of the middle meatus of the nose.
-It is produced by middle ethmoidal cells.
-It develops during the first trimester of gestation, and varies significantly based on the size of air cells.
+The ethmoid bulla (or ethmoidal bulla) is a rounded elevation upon the lateral wall of the middle nasal meatus (nasal cavity inferior to the middle nasal concha) produced by one or more of the underlying middle ethmoidal air cells (which open into the nasal cavity upon or superior to the ethmoidal bulla).
+It varies significantly based on the size of the underlying air cells.